Explore Home Loans

 Once you’ve plugged in your desired loan amount, interest rate, loan term, estimated fees and your preferred repayment type and frequency, our mortgage repayment calculator will show you an estimate of:

 • The size of your weekly, fortnightly or monthly minimum principal and interest repayments.
-For variable rate home loans, this will be a minimum repayment amount, meaning you can choose to make a larger repayment if you wish.
+For variable home loans, this will be a minimum repayment amount, meaning you can choose to make a larger repayment if you wish.
 This may or may not be an option if you have a fixed rate home loan, as some will have restrictions or limits on extra repayments.

 • The sum total of the repayments you’ll make over the life of your home loan.
 This figure will likely be significantly larger than your nominated loan size due to interest and fees.
 You may even find you’d pay more in interest than in principal repayments over your loan term, depending on the loan’s size and interest rate.